jeevanmishra7112/first/README.md

 # first
-It is my first giti am cmmiting
+It is my first git
+i am commiting